 This is why a background knowledge and know-how in digital marketing has become necessary to understand the online behavior of customers, and curate strategies accordingly.
 The strategies will serve the customers needs while allowing “sales” to lead marketing.

-Learn more about the MBA in Digital Marketing Strategy at EMLV, business school in Paris.
+Learn more about the MBA at EMLV, business school in Paris.